 While it’s safe to fly with a baby of any age, she recommends waiting until your baby is at least 3 months old, which is after they’ve had their first set of immunizations.

-For this list, we reached out to respected pediatricians to best understand the nutritional and medical needs of infants from the newborn phase to over 3 months of age.
+To compile this list of travel must-haves for new parents, we reached out to respected pediatricians to best understand the nutritional and medical needs of infants from the newborn phase to over 3 months of age.

-We also reached out to parents to learn about the products they considered essential when flying with their young infant.
+We also heavily relied on the opinions of actual parents, as well as combed through real customer reviews, to learn about the products that they considered essential when flying with their young infant.

 - $ = under $20